Iemane291/pythonOS/pyPlay/sounds/readme.txt

-Put your .wav or .mp3 files here!
+Put your .wav and .mp3 files here!
 (This is used for pyPlay, which you can use right now in pythonOS)